Aberdaron: Climate

 Being situated at the west coast of the UK, Aberdaron has a distinct maritime climate, with mild winters and cool summers.

 The number of frosts per year is very low, with an average of 5.9 days per year; this is comparable with coastal areas of Devon and Cornwall.
 The region, England NW and Wales N, averages 52.3 days, with March alone exceeding the average yearly amount of frost for Aberdaron.
 The village is generally quite windy throughout the year, particularly in autumn and winter.
 Sunshine amounts are higher than the Wales average.
 Rainfall is well below the Wales average.

+A wind gust of 112 mph was recorded on 24 December 1997, which is one of the strongest gusts recorded in the UK.